 “It’s important for young filmmakers and media creators to start being aware that where you point that lens can be very powerful,” says Zabala Suarez, an Argentina native whose documentary “Las Artivistas” won the Premio Mesquite award for best short documentary at the 2022 CineFestival.

-The course, which has now been offered for two semesters, has been so well-received that a Media and Medicine minor is being launched this fall at UTSA.
+The course, which has now been offered for two semesters, has been so well-received that a Media and Medicine minor was launched this fall at UTSA.
 Both Kelly and Ardoin can envision the widespread effectiveness of this collaboration going forward.
 Vitally, Media and Medicine coursework can complement what students are learning in UTSA’s health communication classes.

 “One of the main obstacles in public health is communicating things in compelling ways — and now we have a whole group of students who can do that,” Ardoin says.
 “They’re working on major projects that have been submitted to festivals and been exhibited on campus and off.
 It’s a different level of engagement.”